Where should I stay?

 Handguns:

 If you do not own a handgun do not purchase one prior to attending class.
 TDI keeps about 20 firearms on hand for students to use for free.
-That way you learn what is best for you and what works rather than buying something that is sold to you for one reason or another.
-TDI DOES NOT sell firearms; we want you to go to your local gun store for the purchase but forewarned is forearmed.
+We want you learn what is best for you and what works rather than buying something that doesn’t work for you.
+TDI DOES NOT sell firearms; we want you to go to your local gun store to make an educated purchase.

-If you have a handgun, bring it, you should train with your firearm, if you have more than one bring several.
+If you have a handgun, bring it.
+You should train with your firearm.

 Tactical Rifles:

 AR – 15’s, AK’s, Mini 14’s are all acceptable rifles/carbines for this class.
 Pistol class calibers are welcome as well; long distance will limit their effectiveness.
-We have a pistol caliber carbine class specifically for these firearms.
-There are many other acceptable firearms as well.
-Caliber is your choice.
-We do have limited firearms for RENT.
+There are many other acceptable firearms.
+We recommend calibers .556/223 & .762-39.

 Precision Rifle: